Zipcoder/CR-Design-Command-TaskManager/README.md

 	* The method should assign field `taskManager` to a new `TaskManager` object.

 ### Part 4.2 - Create class `TestTaskAccountCreate`
-* Create a class `TestTaskAccountCreate` in the `io.zipcoder.zcw_taskmanager.bankaccount.task` test-subpackage.
+* Create a subclass of `TestTaskAccount` named `TestTaskAccountCreate` in the `io.zipcoder.zcw_taskmanager.bankaccount.task` test-subpackage.
 * The class should define a `test` method annotated with `@Test` which will:
 	* populate the `taskManager` with `TaskAccountCreate` objects.
 	* ensure accounts have not been added